lucaszm7/Close2GL/README.md

-# GameEngine
+# Close2GL

-Is an OpenGL "renderer" of arbitrary geometries.
+Is a software rasterizer integrated into the engine.
-Supporting multiple scenes with an API for loading and controlling the models.
+Its goal is to produce the same result as OpenGL but instead of using OpenGL, everything is done on the CPU.

 # Cloning the Repository